MofoMojo/ValheimMods/MMWeatherMod/ReadMe.txt

 • BepInEx -

 :: INSTALLATION ::
-Place the MMWishboneTweak.dll in your \BepinEx\Plugins folder Start Valheim Once and then exit.
+Place the MMWeatherMod.dll in your \BepinEx\Plugins folder Start Valheim Once and then exit.
 Modify the \BepInEx\Config\MofoMojo.MMWeatherMod.cfg as you see fit.
 Play Valheim